LYNN ADAMSON MEMORIAL SCHOLARSHIP

 2013: Erica Eilenberg.
 Erica is enrolled in the Masters of Public Health and Didactic Program in Dietetics at San Jose State University.
 Her career emphasis is in nutrition among at-risk families with young children.
 She is expected to graduate in Spring 2014.

 2013: Jin Hee Lee.
 Jin is currently pursing her PhD through the School of Nursing at the University of California, San Francisco.
 Her research focus is on mental health issues among underserved populations.
 She is expected to graduate in Spring 2015.

 Women Health Care Executives (WHCE) of Northern California, a professional association dedicated to the career advancement of women pursuing a career in health care, annually offers the Lynn Adamson Memorial Scholarship to a graduate-level female student.
-The $4,000 scholarship and a one-year complimentary membership in WHCE will be offered this year to one to two students who are focused on public health/public policy, who demonstrate past experience and/or promise as an effective leader in health care.
+The $5,000 scholarship and a one-year complimentary WHCE membership a student who meets the eligibility and selection criteria.

-Qualified applicants for the 2013 award include students who are currently enrolled in a graduate degree program at a university located in the San Francisco Bay Area.
-The scholarship winners will be recognized at WHCE's annual Woman of the Year event, to be held in San Francisco in the spring of 2013.
+Qualified applicants for the 2014 award include students who are currently enrolled in a graduate degree program at a university located in the San Francisco Bay Area.
+The scholarship winners will be recognized at WHCE's annual Woman of the Year event, to be held in San Francisco on May 1, 2014.

 Lynn Adamson Scholarship Application

 Lynn Adamson Scholarship Reference Guidelines

 If you would like more information about the the Lynn Adamson Memorial Scholarship Program, please contact WHCE Scholarship Co-Chairs, WHCEscholarship@gmail.com.